 So, you lease it to look fancier because the payments are less.

-That way you can impress the people that you don’t know or the friends that aren’t really your friends.
+That way, you can impress the people that you don’t know or the friends that aren’t your friends.

 Sure.
 Makes perfect sense.

-INSTEAD: Buy a used and reliable car or work a little harder to pay off that loan you have.
+INSTEAD: Buy a used and reliable car or work a little harder to pay off your loan.
 And don’t buy so expensive anymore.
 And for heaven’s sake – please don’t lease.

-There are some excellent used cars out there that work just the same, look pretty great, and will get you back and forth safely.
+Some excellent used cars out there work just the same, look pretty great, and will get you back and forth safely.